ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Map.rst

 The Map type includes support for pinch and flick gestures to control zooming and panning.
-These are enabled by default, and available at any time by using the
+These are enabled by default, and available at any time by using the :ref:`gesture <sdk_qtlocation_map#gesture-prop>` object.
-`gesture </sdk/apps/qml/QtLocation/Map#gesture-prop>`__ object.
 The actual GestureArea is constructed specially at startup and cannot be replaced or destroyed.
 Its properties can be altered, however, to control its behavior.